Hamburger

 Third-party approval

-No requirement to lodge employment contract or policies with or get approval from any third party, but the employer must go through a consultation process with relevant representatives to implement and vary employment policies.
+No requirement to lodge employment contract or policies with or get approval from any 3rd party, but the employer must go through a consultation process with relevant representatives to implement and vary employment policies.

 Colombia